The striking parallels between the cancer and covid-19 experiences are real and worth talking about.

 I look forward to hearing what parallels you’ve found most striking, so be sure to share them with a comment at the end of this post.

-Following are some of the parallels I’ve been thinking about.
+Following are some of the striking parallels between the cancer and covid-19 experiences.
 They are in no particular order.

 When you hear those words, you have cancer, immediately you are catapulted into intense information-gathering mode.
 You have no choice.
 Your life depends on it.
 Literally.
 And you want the best information you can find as well as the most qualified, knowledgeable medical professionals available to deliver your care.

 Same deal with COVID-19.
 Most of us anyway, want and crave information.
 And we want accurate, science-based information, not bullshit.
 We want someone to show us the way out of this mess, to reassure us that there is a way out.
 There’s a reason Dr. Fauci and other scientific minds are being sought out and listened to.

 You know, those first precious seconds after you wake up and you don’t yet remember any of the bad shit going on in the world or in your life?
 Those seconds feel pretty darn good, don’t they?